WebOrigami/docs/src/content/framework/intro1.md

 ---
 title: Content creation through graph transformation
 numberHeadings: true
-intro = client/samples/framework.yaml/intro:
+intro = client/samples/frameworkIntro:
 ---

 As a motivating example, this introduction leads you through the following hypothetical design and development task:

 > _Your team needs to design and implement an "About Us" area for your organization's site.
 The main About Us page will need to include a list of people on the team, with links to separate pages for each team member.
 A team member's page should show their name and a photo._

-... link to example site ...
+Here's an [example About Us area](/samples/aboutUs) we can consider as a model for this task.

 ## Visualize the final result

 Let's start by considering what we want to end up with.
-Based on the linked example, we want a site with a topology like this:
+Based on the linked example above, we want a site with a topology like this:

 <figure>
 {{ svg intro/site.yaml }}